 Peer review of all scientific and technical information that is intended to inform or support Agency decisions is encouraged and expected.
 Influential scientific information, including highly influential scientific assessments, should be peer reviewed in accordance with the Agency's Peer Review Handbook.
 All Agency managers are accountable for ensuring that Agency policy and guidance are appropriately applied in determining if their work products are influential or highly influential, and for deciding the nature, scope, and timing of their peer review.
 For highly influential scientific assessments, external peer review is the expected procedure.
 For influential scientific information intended to support important decisions, or for work products that have special importance in their own right, external peer review is the approach of choice.
-Peer review is not restricted to the nearly final version of work products; in fact, peer review at the planning stage can often be extremely beneficial.
+Peer review at the planning stage can often be extremely beneficial.